On this page:

 The side effects of radiation therapy vary.
 Most are temporary and disappear a few weeks or months after treatment.
 Radiation therapy for rectal cancer is usually given over the pelvic area, which can irritate the bowel and bladder.

-Common side effects include feeling tired, needing to pass urine more often and burning when you pass urine (cystitis), redness and soreness in the treatment area, diarrhoea, constipation or faecal urgency and incontinence.
+Common side effects include feeling tired, needing to pass urine more often and burning when you pass urine (cystitis), redness and soreness in the treatment area, faecal urgency and incontinence, diarrhoea, constipation, mucus discharge or small amounts of bleeding from the anus.
 Radiation therapy can cause the skin or internal tissue to become less stretchy and harden (fibrosis).
-It can also affect fertility and sexual function (see below).
+It can also affect fertility and sexual function.

 People react to radiation therapy differently, so some people may have few side effects, while others have more.
 Your treatment team will give you advice about possible side effects and how to manage them.